 Hilbert Dining Service offers meal service for those not on meal plans at any time and may be purchased using cash, credit or debit.
 Meals are paid prior to entering the serving line.
 If the cashier is not immediately available, please contact any one of our staff.
-Discount coupon cards are available.
 Students who have special dietary needs should consult directly with the Director of Dining Services, as most needs can be accommodated.